 Programme Overview

-The Master of Science in Electrical and Electronic Engineering (MSc EEE) is a 60-credit postgraduate programme designed to equip graduates and working professionals with the advanced knowledge and practical skills needed for a successful career in the power and energy sector.
+The Master of Science in Electrical and Electronic Engineering (MSc EEE) is a 60-ECTS-credit postgraduate programme designed to equip graduates and working professionals with the advanced knowledge and practical skills needed for a successful career in the power and energy sector.

 The programme offers deep knowledge of modern electrical engineering technologies, coupled with a strong focus on industrial design in power and energy applications.
 Graduates will acquire both theoretically grounded and practice-oriented skills that are directly relevant to industry needs.